 Prednisone and budesonide are administered as pills, and are sometimes used in combination with the immunosuppressant azathioprine.
 In very severe cases of Crohn disease, other types of steroids may be used in intravenous or rectal formulations.

-Withdrawing from Corticosteroids: Once remission is achieved and the intestinal inflammation has subsided, steroids must be withdrawn very gradually.
+Once remission is achieved and the intestinal inflammation has subsided, steroids must be withdrawn very gradually.
 Withdrawal symptoms, including fever, malaise, and joint pain, may occur if the dosage is lowered too rapidly.
 If this happens, the dosage is increased slightly and maintained until symptoms are gone.
 More gradual withdrawal is then resumed.
-To maintain remission, people who are treated with steroids are given an immunomodulator drug (azathioprine, mercatopurine, or methotrexate) or an anti-TNF drug (infliximab or adalimumab).
+To maintain remission, people who are treated with steroids are given an immunomodulator drug (azathioprine, mercatopurine, or methotrexate) or a biologic (for example, an anti-TNF drug such as infliximab or adalimumab).

 Some people cannot stop taking steroids without having a relapse of their symptoms.
 They may be treated with immunomodulators or biologic drugs, or be candidates for surgery.